A guide to understanding the market garden:

 1) Purchase a whole season share which means you will receive a basket—averaging around

-6+ items-- per week from approximately early June to early October (five months).
+6+ items-- per week from approximately mid June 'till November.

 2) Purchase a half season share(first half or second half of season) which means you will receive a